|Welcome University of California, Berkeley, Neuroelectric Research Group,

 Tasmania's ICT Mindtools Robotics students!

-See also "Brain Implants" in Tinfoil Hat
+See also "Brain Implants" in Tinfoil Hat for most recent draft

 In a Kurzweillian future, the world would become a very strange place, where converging advances in nanotechnology, biotechnology and computer science combine to propel humanity to its next stage of evolution.
 By the end of this century, I don't think there will be a clear distinction between human and machine, Kurzweil told the Foresight Institutes Eighth Conference on Molecular Nanotechnology.1